ethan-zieba/bidule/ansible/README.md

 DONE - configure_firewall – Installs UFW and sets rules for 2002, 80 and 443 ports

-filebeat_snort – Installs Filebeat using a template and enables system and auditd modules, installs Snort with minimal configuration for network monitoring
+DONE - filebeat_snort – Installs Filebeat using a template and enables system and auditd modules, installs Snort with minimal configuration for network monitoring

 DONE - compliance_check – Checks permissions, users without passwords, and permissive directories